surf forums, a barometer of surfing’s decline, updated.

 Surfing website forums – where so many have a gnarly avatar and a brutal attitude, together with a great and withstanding knowledge of the laws that govern conspiracy, corporate malfeasance and how to get money out of a liquidation the day before the liquidator drives into the carpark in his gold Bentley – are becoming as interesting as reading a second hand book on Australian Commercial Law.

-Swellnet, for instance – So many over there want to talk about business, and from a professional perspective – that’s because half the the bastards are in business, asamatteroffact these gentleman are sitting at their desks being paid minimum $250 per H and here they are streaming their stellar piss on Sellnought’s fragrant wind.
+Swellnet, for instance, not the most salubrious site on surfing available – where so many want to talk about business, and from a professional perspective – that’s because half the the bastards are in business, asamatteroffact these gentleman are sitting at their desks being paid minimum $250 per H and here they are streaming their stellar piss on Sellnought’s fragrant wind.

 Realsurf, for instance – and may I preface this personal onslaught by saying that Newport is the home of some very fine surfers, very fine, all six of them, and how they are thrust at you in the bookshops and papershops.